 The Gerda Henkel Foundation provides funding for humanities research projects of doctoral students, postdoctoral fellows, new independent researchers and mid-career or senior scholars as well.
 Research scholarships should be applied for by one Postdoc or scholar; applications for research projects can be made by universities, other research institutes or comparable institutions as well as by one or several Postdocs or scholars.
 Eligible fields: archaeology and history, including history of art, science and law.
 Support can be provided for a period of min.
 1 to max.
 24 months.

-Application deadline: November 22, 2023; applications for smaller grants up to 25,000 Euros can be made at any time.
+Application deadline: May 22 and November 22, 2024; applications for smaller grants up to 30,000 Euros can be made at any time.

 The Henry Moore Foundation’s Grants programme supports the growth and development of sculpture and funds research that expands the appreciation of this art form.
 The grants are awarded for exhibitions, lectures and conferences, books, journals and catalogues on the subject of sculpture, museums and galleries wishing to acquire or conserve sculpture for their collections, artwork commissions and for other activities where sculpture is the focus.
 The Programme also offers long-term research grants for organisations and funding for individual research projects, including research stays and travel grants.